Shuichi Okada, violin

 Together with Jean-Paul Gasparian (piano) and Gauthier Broutin (cello), he forms Trio Cantor, in residence at the Singer Polignac Foundation since September 2016.

-His first album, recorded with pianist Clément Lefebvre on the Mirare label, is scheduled for release in 2019.
+He recorded his first album, with pianist Clément Lefebvre on the Mirare label in 2019.

 In chamber music he recorded Brahms’s two string quintets and sextets on the B-records label with Pierre Fouchenneret, Lise Berthaud, Adrien Boisseau, François Salque and Yan Levionnois.